 Stem Cell injections for knee meniscus tears and post-meniscectomy

-This article will explore new research from March 2018 that paints a fascinating picture of natural meniscus healing, surgical and non-surgical meniscus repair, and when Stem Cell Therapy may or may not work for your meniscus tear.
+This article will explore new research of that paints a fascinating picture of natural meniscus healing, surgical and non-surgical meniscus repair, and when Stem Cell Therapy may or may not work for your meniscus tear.
 We will also discuss the role of comprehensive Stem Cell Prolotherapy in not only treating the meniscus but the articular knee cartilage as well.
 If you are considering meniscus surgery, or already had meniscus surgery, this article will provide some good information in understanding your injury and what to expect from surgery and what to expect from stem cell Prolotherapy.

 - If you have questions about meniscus tear stem cell treatment, get help and information from our Caring Medical staff